AndersCan/EventB-HD/log.md

 #Meetings

 ## 03.05.16
+Base Event-B machine/refinements should perhaps contain the possible events of the system.
+After all the events are added we can begin introducing the physical limitations of the events (Bloodpump must be on, etc)
 Should try and complete several Event-B models.
 Need to define a list of subjects to talk about in final report:
  - Abstract
   * Need safe medical devices that can pass certifications while abeiding by a budget.